Throughput-Optimal Scheduling Algorithms for LLM Inference and AI Agents: Introduction

-While significant advances have been made from the system community, the field lacks a cohesive theoretical framework for evaluating and comparing inference systems with different scheduling algorithms.
-Consequently, practitioners are often left to decide whether to switch from one system to another based on case studies on comprehensive workload benchmarking~\citep{databricks_llm_2023}, sometimes using profiling tools~\citep{pytorch_profiler,nvidia_nsight} to understand which algorithm falls short.
-This is often costly to evaluate across various models, hardware setups, workload generation patterns, datasets, etc.
+Despite significant advances from the systems community, the field lacks a cohesive theoretical framework for evaluating and comparing these scheduling algorithms.
+Practitioners are often left to decide which system to adopt based on workload-specific benchmarking~\citep{databricks_llm_2023} or profiling tools~\citep{pytorch_profiler,nvidia_nsight}.
+Such evaluation is costly, as it must be repeated across models, hardware configurations, and workload distributions.
+Queueing theory offers a principled alternative: the operations research community has developed robust theoretical foundations for scheduling and resource allocation across diverse domains, including cloud computing~\citep{mitzenmacher2001power,grosof_new_2023,tirmazi_borg_2020,patke_queue_2024,ghodsi_dominant_2011,zhang2023shepherd}, operating systems and networking~\citep{yu2021nsdi,stoica1998core,iyer2023achieving,li2024libpreemptible}, telecommunications~\citep{whitt1993tail,maglaris1988performance,canetti1995bounding}, and manufacturing and healthcare operations~\citep{hu_optimal_2022,chen_optimal_2025,zychlinski_managing_2023}.